Suzanna-Linn/slua/docs/moving-if-and-loops.md

 ### Generic for with generalized iteration

 This one was a later addition to the previous types of loop for.
-It loops on a table or a table literal:
+It loops on a table or a table literal without using ipairs() or pairs():
 <pre class="language-slua"><code class="language-slua">local rivers = {
     Nile = 6650,
     Amazon = 6400,